jttolentino/GIS-curriculum/philippines/module10/module10.md

 Figure 10.17g - Automatically styled raster dataset using table2style plugin

-For a detailed description of the plugin capab[https://github.com/ptarroso/table2style](https://github.com/ptarroso/table2style)ilities, together with a more comprehensive tutorial, check the Table 2 Style plugin webpage.
+For a detailed description of the plugin capabilities, together with a more comprehensive tutorial, check the Table 2 Style plugin webpage, [https://github.com/ptarroso/table2style](https://github.com/ptarroso/table2style).

 #### **ORS Tools**